BURROO/transcoding-typography/2 Variable Fonts/2.2 Change 2 Axes/README.md

 **javascript.js**

+1. Create a global variable for each axis
-1. Get the new input by the id
+2. Get the new input by the id
+3. Inside the *onInput* function combing the two values inside a string for the font-variation-settings properties
-2. Add a second *onInput* to the new input field
+4. Add a second *onInput* to the new input field